AVIAN DIVERSITY IN MANAGED LANDSCAPES IN THE OAK OPENINGS REGION

-Four habitats have been investigated at the Ostrich Lane site since 1993 as part of ongoing research of the Oak Openings region and in conjunction with the MAPS program.
+Four habitats have been investigated at the Oak Openings research site since 1993 as part of ongoing research of the Oak Openings region and in conjunction with the MAPS program.
 Degraded grassland (shrub/scrub), grassland, managed oak savanna, and unmanaged oak woodland each have four nets placed and monitored once every 10 days from early June to mid August.
 Data collected on captured birds includes species, age, sex, fat condition, mass, molt, breeding status, time, and net of capture.
 Banding effort is conducted for six hours each sample day.

 Prior to the 1994 breeding season the grassland was cleared of all woody vegetation.
 It was mowed during the fall of 1995 and burned in the springs of 1996 and 1997 to maintain its openness.
 The managed oak savanna was burned in the spring of 1994, 1995, 1998, and 1999.
 The scrub/shrub was partially cleared in 1994, 1999 and 2003.